 Note.
 Fiduciary fees are allowable under section 67(e) if they are costs that are paid or incurred in connection with the administration of an estate or a non-grantor trust that would not have been incurred if the property were not held in such estate or trust.
-See Notice 2018-61 and Regulations section 1.67-4 available at IRS.gov/irb/2014-22 IRB/ar05.html, amended at IRS.gov/irb/2014-32 IRB/ar06.html for more information.
+See Final Regulation - TD9918 and Regulations section 1.67-4 for more information.